Quickstart: Protect a Workload in 5 Minutes¶

 --create-namespace \

---set operator.vaultAddress=https://vault.eu.example.com
+--set operator.secretstore.address=https://vault.eu.example.com

-Replace https://vault.eu.example.com with your actual vault address.
+Replace https://vault.eu.example.com with your actual secret store address (OpenBao or HashiCorp Vault).

 Verify the pods are running: